DoubleK854/S.c/README.md

-this is my first message to you
+this is my first message